wxwilcke/hypodisc/README.md

                             A[box], T[box], or both as candidates to be included in the pattern (defaults to AT) --multimodal
                             Enable multimodal support (defaults to True)
+      --namespace NAMESPACE
+                            Add a custom prefix:namespace pair to be used in the output.
+This parameter can be used more than once to provide multiple mappings.
+Must be provided as 'prefix:namespace', eg 'ex:http://example.org/'.

       --p_explore P_EXPLORE
                             Probability of exploring candidate endpoint (defaults to 1.0) --p_extend P_EXTEND